hackclub/hackclub/club_leader_onboarding_protocol.md

 ## Onboarding Checklist

+### Before Call

+- [ ] Add them to the "Schools" and "Club Leaders" sheets in https://clubs.hackclub.io if they're not already there

+### During Call

 - [ ] Add to Slack
   - [ ] Give them tips to introduce themselves
 - [ ] Add to GitHub Leaders team